Lakshman-Ch-maker/silver-memory/README.md

 # silver-memory
-Variety of C++ codes given for reference
+Variety of C codes given for reference